 -Only that wasn't the way it would be.
 He'd try to be pleasant and glad to see her, but he wouldn't be able to hide his feeling that she should have left him alone.
-He might explain that he was just going to have a tray sent up to the office-or that he'd planned on din- dled, looking at the window dis- father had died and left her little ing with one of his assistants at the plays, glancing across the street at which was shared so fully by Annette Rogers.
+He might explain that he was just going to have a tray sent up to the office-or that he'd planned on dinwith a brushing of gray at the temples.